Geocoding Services

 § Current

-So a resulting benchmark name could be “Public_AR_Current”, “Public_AR_ACS2023”, etc. Over time, there will always be a “Current” benchmark.
+A resulting benchmark name could be “Public_AR_Current”.
+Over time, there will always be a “Current” benchmark.
 It will change as the underlying dataset changes.

 Example Shell Script Submissions